MRCIEU/activityBigrams/README.md

 Activity bigrams are a set of variables derived from accelerometer data, that describe how a person's activity changes from one moment to the next.

-This code generates activity bigrams, and analyses their association with BMI, using the ALSPAC cohort (at age 11), and accompanies the paper:
+This code generates activity bigrams and analyses their association with BMI, using the ALSPAC cohort (at age 11).
+It accompanies the paper:

 Millard LAC, Tilling K, Lawlor DA, Flach PA, Gaunt TR.
 Physical activity phenotyping with activity bigrams, and their association with BMI, submitted 2017.

 ## General requirements